dianeooty/datascience_salary/README.md

 <img width="681" alt="image" src="https://github.com/dianeooty/datascience_salary/assets/118244319/d6e368df-5177-4934-a528-de2b36c676b4">

 ## Setup
 - Data Cleanup: All original data files can be found in the Resources folder.
 The notebook titled data_cleanup.ipynb contains all the codes for data cleaning and preparation for database upload.
 - Data Exploration: The notebook titled Project4-Visualizations.ipynb ingests the clean data and does a variety of exploratory views of the salary and layoff dataset.
 There are cooresponding visualizations for the different views and datasets.
 - Statistical Analysis: The notebook titled datasciencesalaries_corr_update2.ipynb contains all the statistical analysis on the salaries dataset.
 - Machine Learning:
-- Databases: Cleaned datasets imported to Postgresql with using file titled schems.sql.
-Also imported to MongoDB when running codes in data_cleanup.ipynb.
+  * The notebook titled “salary_ml_RFRegressor_final.ipynb” contains the code to create the final machine learning model (sklearn RandomForestRegressor) for salary prediction and it exports the files needed for another notebook to run predictions based on the model.
+  * The notebook titled “salary_ml_RFRegressor_prediction.ipynb”
+contains the code to make salary predictions based on importing the relevant salary machine learning files.
+  * The notebook titled “layoff_ml_RFClassifier_final.ipynb” contains
+the code to create the final machine learning model (sklearn RandomForestClassifier) for predicting whether or not a layoff is anticipated.
+- Interactive Data Visualizations:
+  * The interactive data visualizations are run through Flask, in the file titled “app3.py”.
+The relevant html (index.html), css (styles.css), and js (scripts.js) files can be found in the “Templates” and “Static” folders

 ## Room for Improvement